tomvanbraeckel/yamcs.github.com/docs/api/General.md

 ### CORS

 Cross-origin Resource Sharing (CORS) allows access to the Yamcs REST API from a remotely hosted web page.
 This is the HTML5 way of bypassing the self-origin policy typically enforced by browsers.
-With CORS, the browser will issue a preflight request to Yamcs to verify that it allows ajax requests from the originating web page.
+With CORS, the browser will issue a preflight request to Yamcs to verify that it allows browser requests from the originating web page.

-CORS is enabled by default on Yamcs Server, but this is configurable or limitable by your site administrator.
-Authorization headers can be forwarded from the originating web page to Yamcs, should the same authentication mechanism be employed.
+CORS is off by default on Yamcs Server, but this is configurable by your site administrator.

 ### Protobuf